rdbwebster/OEREventHandler/OEREventService/Readme.txt

-Create New App In JDeveloper
+Create a New Application In JDeveloper
 ============================

+From the JDeveloper main menu select
 Application->New Generic Application   'OEREvents' With New Generic Project               'OEREventService'

-Right click on EventHandler project and choose Business Tier-> Web Services-> Java Web Service From WSDL
+Right click on OEREventService project and choose Business Tier-> Web Services-> Java Web Service From WSDL

 In Wizard
 Choose Java EE 1.5 with support for JAX-WS RI
-Browse and select modified WSDL   file: .../eventService.wsdl Leave Java selected
+Browse and select modified WSDL as discussed above.
+Leave Java selected
 Leave Add Service Endpoint Interface UNselected
 Leave Copy WSDL Locally selected